UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 Type        |Purpose
 ------------|--------------------------
-Login node  | Start jobs for worker nodes, do easy things.
-You share 2 cores and 15 GB RAM with active users within your Sens project
+Login node  | <pre> Start jobs for worker nodes and do easy things. <br> You share 2 cores and 15 GB RAM with active users within your SENS project </pre>
-Compute nodes | Do hard calculations, either from scripts of an interactive session
+Compute nodes | Do hard calculations, either from scripts or an interactive session

 ???- info  "Principle"